 It’s very simple.
-By giving your body more oxygen more evenly, you also supply it to the digestive organs.
+By giving your body more oxygen at a more regular rate, you also supply it to the digestive organs.
 This enables them to work more efficiently.

 In addition, this helps increase blood flow and stimulate bowel action.

 Nor can we forget that this type of breathing regulates the nervous system.
-This makes you feel calmer and allows digestion is carried out in a calm and efficient way.
+This makes you feel calmer and allows digestion to be carried out in a calm and efficient way.

 You even absorb nutrients better!

-Are you convinced of the incredible benefits of this simple way of breathing?
+Are you convinced of the incredible benefits of this simple breathing style?
 Start practicing it today, and you’ll feel much better day by day!

 Main image courtesy of © wikiHow.com